All Episodes

 Here is Gowdy detailing the back and forth between Hillary and Blumenthal in the emails.

-Thanks and please keep them coming.
+You wrote to him another keeper, thanks, and please keep them coming.

-Greetings from Kabul and thanks for keeping this stuff coming.
+Greetings from Kabul, and thanks for keeping this stuff coming.

 Any other info about it?